 MD-PhD Faculty Advisors

 MD-PhD students have access to many different levels of mentoring.
-The MD-PhD program assigns all students an individual mentor.
+The MD-PhD program assigns all students an individual advisor.
 The group of people who serve as mentors are members of the Penn faculty who themselves have both an MD and PhD, or who have an MD and are also scientists.
-First and second year students are expected to meet with their mentors at least twice a year.
+First and second year students are expected to meet with their advisors at least twice a year.
 Students in year three and beyond must meet with their advisors a minimum of once a year.
 All students are strongly encouraged to be in touch with their advisors more often -either through additional meetings or by e-mail or phone.
 Our vision is that the MD-PhD program advisor will help provide mentoring and guidance on many issues, particularly those unique to MD-PhD training and careers.
-(The MD-PhD mentors are: Skip Brass, Lewis Chodosh, Carolyn Felix, Roger Greenberg, Mark Kahn, Max Kelz, Peter Klein, Rahul Kohli, Dennis Kolson, Edward Lee, Nina Luning Prak, Jonathan Maltzman, Aimee Payne, Ben Stanger, Doris Stoffers, Kate Sullivan, and Becky Wells).
+(The MD-PhD mentors are: Skip Brass, Alice Chen-Plotkin, Lewis Chodosh, Carolyn Felix, Roger Greenberg, Taku Kambayashi, Mark Kahn, Max Kelz, Peter Klein, Rahul Kohli, Dennis Kolson, Edward Lee, Nina Luning Prak, Aimee Payne, Ben Stanger, Kate Sullivan, and Becky Wells).

 Other Faculty Advisors